 Many here believed he would.
 But no. Our Earl chose to remain in Ireland and serve as a voluntary captain.

 Linkin sayt, “Her Majestie still seeks to disgrace him for marrying Puss Fur-None [Bess Vernon].
-Well, he’s given proof that there was none more fit than he to be the General.
-The Earl of Essex will not put another in his place, but hold it himself.”
+Well, he’s given proof that there was none more fit than he to be the General of Horse.
+Essex will not put another in his place, but hold it himself.”